user-of-github/CPP/LinearAlgebra/Readme.md

 ### _Description:_
 _The first project in my C++ Repo.
 Hope not the last :)
-Project's aim — repeat some linear algebra topics, code them, practice modern C++ with STL, lambdas and so on.
+Project's aim — repeat some linear algebra topics, code them, try practicing modern C++.
 Start using tests (Google tests) and CMake.
 Maybe even GitHub Actions (?)
 Here for the first time using CMake myself and Gtests_

 ### _To Run tests:_